Francesca

 • Which one of the following can be properly inferred from the passage above?

-• The statements above logically commit the executive to which one of the following conclusions?
+• The above statements logically commit the executive to which one of the following conclusions?

 Often there are several things that must be true.
 You might identify one or two inferences without seeing the one that they have in mind.
 That’s okay.
 As you read each answer choice, the only question you need to ask yourself is: “Does this answer have to be true?”
 The correct answer will be 100% proven by the evidence in the passage.